Neoncluster/Applesoft-PACMAN/README.md

 # Performance Optimizations from the forker (By WARP AI & Claude 4 Sonnet Model):

 An optimized version (`Pacman OPTIMIZED.txt`) has been created to address major performance bottlenecks in the original code.
 The original version requires emulator speeds of 14-16MHz to run smoothly, while the optimized version should run well at 2-4MHz.

-!NEW!
-Now with TASC (The AppleSoft Compiler, by Microsoft) accelerated version flavors for much more performace boost.
+!!!!
+NEW !!!! - Now with TASC (The AppleSoft Compiler, by Microsoft) accelerated version flavors for much more performace boost.

 ## Key Optimizations Made: